tatumio/doc/docs/rpc/tezos-rpc-documentation/getLevelsCheckpoint.md

 // Initialize the Tatum SDK for Tezos const tatum = await TatumSDK.init<Tezos>({ network: Network.TEZOS });

-// Fetch the checkpoint for a specific Tezos chain using the deprecated getCheckpoint method const checkpoint = await tatum.rpc.getCheckpoint({
+// Fetch the checkpoint for a specific Tezos chain using the deprecated getLevelsCheckpoint method const checkpoint = await tatum.rpc.getLevelsCheckpoint({
   chainId: 'main'  // Specify the Tezos chain ID (usually 'main' for mainnet) });